 Frank Smitha is an amateur historian who has developed a set of very impressive online world history interpretive essays that could be profitably used as a world history text book.
 They cover world history from antiquity to the present.
 The essays are impressive not only for their scope, but also for their balance and emphasis on the interconnectedness of history.

 I don't like being described as an amateur after twenty-five years or more of study and hard work – but okay.
 Professional historians are thought of as holding university positions.
-They publish their work on paper, rather than for free on the internet.
-Lately they have been attacked as elitists, but I respect all honest work involving historical research, with more work producing more respect.
+They publish their work on paper rather than for free on the internet.
+(Lately they have been attacked as elitists, but I respect all honest work involving historical research, with more work producing more respect.
 I own two volumes titled The History of the World in Christian Perspective that were written with not enough research.)

 Formal education: Glendale Community College, Sociology at UCLA (1963-64); independent study of History at UC Berkeley, reading and researching what interested me — especially World War I — while engaged in political activity and employed part-time as a reprographer by the university (1965-73).
 After I left UC Berkeley I gave up my outsider romanticism and gave into my PhD wife's insistence that I at least get a BA, which I did, with honors, at California State University, East Bay, 1977.